Grades are available after classes end. See the calendar for specific dates.

 - EXD (excluded from course) is a permanent final grade assigned to credit and noncredit students who are no longer permitted to continue in a course.
 An EXD grade is equivalent to a failing grade and does not result in any tuition refund.

 - EXT (extension of time) is an interim grade that may be requested by credit students who, due to extenuating circumstances that occur toward the end of the term, need additional time to submit a final assignment or a small amount of written work (one or two assignments—not a classroom final exam—after the course has ended).
 Instructors may approve or deny a request for an extension of time in accordance with their grading policies.
-Students who owe a major portion of the coursework should withdraw from the course rather than request an extension of time to complete the work after the end of the term.
+Students who owe a major portion of the coursework or coursework from earlier in the term should withdraw from the course rather than request an extension of time to complete the work after the end of the term.

-Students must submit the completed copy of the extension of time form to 51 Brattle Street by the start of the final exam period.
+Students must submit the completed copy of the extension of time form to 51 Brattle Street no later than the last meeting day of the course.
 The latest deadline instructors may set for students to submit outstanding work is:

 Deadlines for submitting work may differ for courses that do not follow the full academic calendar.
 Students who receive an extension of time retain access to the Harvard Libraries electronic resources after the term ends.
 Students enrolled in distance courses also continue to have access to video lectures until the extension-of-time deadline or their grade is changed, whichever occurs first.